How to Sell Guns and Firearm Parts Online Legally

 Ship to a Local FFL

 Even with a customer verification process on your website, there’s no way to guarantee that online shoppers are legally fit to buy a firearm.
-As an eCommerce firearm dealer, you must partner with local FFL dealers and stores and ship to them.
+As an eCommerce firearms dealer, you must partner with local FFL dealers and stores and ship to them.
 They will help you run background checks and verify, for a small fee, whether the customer can legally acquire and own a firearm.
 It is illegal to ship directly to customers.

 Ship With Private Carriers

 eCommerce platforms tend to use carriers that are under the US Postal Service (USPS).
-Most cheap carriers eCommerce businesses use don’t support firearm shipping because the USPS restricts the shipping of handguns.
+Most cheap carriers eCommerce businesses use don’t support firearms shipping because the USPS restricts the shipping of handguns.
 Research private carriers that support the 2nd amendment and learn about their specific requirements for shipping firearms.
 Partner with a few private carriers that operate with an arrangement that aligns with your business.